prometheus/docs/content/docs/querying/examples.md

 ## Simple literals

-Return (as a sample vector) all timeseries with the metric `http_requests_total`:
+Return (as a sample vector) all time series with the metric `http_requests_total`:

     http_requests_total

-Return (as a sample vector) all timeseries with the metric `http_requests_total` and the given `job` and `group` labels:
+Return (as a sample vector) all time series with the metric `http_requests_total` and the given `job` and `group` labels:

     http_requests_total{job="prometheus", group="canary"}